UQcogneuro-lab/PrepFiles2Share/README.md

 Already present:
 - Converting DICOMs to Nifti, removing personal header information and defacing (script + notes)
 - Compressing files and directories for easier transfer and storage

-Soon to come:
+- Renaming BrainVision files (including header information) to be closer to BIDS specification
-- Renaming BrainVision files (including header information) to fit BIDS specification
+- Renaming and moving other files (.csv, .EDF, etc...)